Chelsea vs Arsenal: Emerson Palmieri would owe Europa League final win to his mum, as she stopped him quitting football | Goal.com

 "You also have Brazil and football.
 We are the biggest nation, so it is a good pressure to manage.
 We are crazy about the sport.
 I like to watch games, I learn from other players by watching them and I try to add what they do to my game.

-"Ronaldo Fenomino, Ronaldinho and Roberto Carlos were the three players I loved growing up.
-It is difficult for me to become like Roberto Carlos on free-kicks, he was a specialist with that powerful shot."
+"Ronaldo Fenomeno, Ronaldinho and Roberto Carlos were the three players I loved growing up.
+It is difficult for me to become like Roberto Carlos on free-kicks, he was a specialist with that powerful shot.

 Emerson's best friends at Chelsea are unsurprisingly the Brazilian group, but he also can speak to the Spanish group, as he continues to try to learn English.

 David Luiz reaches out to help a lot of Brazilian talent around London, extending his arm to those even beyond Chelsea.
-Emerson admits that Luiz's personality has been essential for him to in his early Blues career.
+Emerson acknowledges that Luiz's personality has been essential for him in his early Blues career.

 "David Luiz helped me a lot since I got here," Emerson continued.
 "Also, Willian and Jorginho.
 Being Brazilian, our people are like that.
 People like to help each other and at the same time that they offered help to me, I want to help them as well.
 That's the way that we like to be."